futel/twilio-sip-server/README-deploy.md

 Note that the URLs are secrets!

-To use a new stage installation, update the Request URL of the incoming-stage Applicaton Resource.
+To use a new stage installation, update the Request URL of the incoming-stage Application Resource.

 To use a new prod installation, update the Requust URL of the incoming-prod Application Resource (to point to the new prod), and the incoming-stage Application Resource (to no longer point to the new prod).